-Last, YCWA has indicated for each of its proposed conditions if the proposed condition is a continuation of a condition in the existing FERC license, or other agreement that pertains to the Project.
+YCWA has indicated for each of its proposed conditions if the proposed condition is a continuation of a condition in the existing FERC license or a continuation of other agreements that pertain to the Project.

 Table E2-1 provides a listing of the conditions YCWA has included in its Proposed Project.